 • Traveling with children creates a lifetime of shared family memories.

-• If you teach them how to travel early, it will be so much easier for you in the long run.
+• Teaching them how to travel early will make life much easier for you in the long run.

 • Travel brings families together.